 Arguably, this might have been one of the busiest weeks yet in terms of digital marketing news.
 We saw some of today’s major companies like Google, Firefox, LinkedIn, and Microsoft make some major announcements.
-So, without wasting any time, let’s see what made this week stand out and how these updates can help you improve your SEO, and online marketing campaigns.
+So, without wasting any time, let’s see what made this week stand out and how these updates can help you improve your white label local SEO, and online marketing campaigns.

 Google My Business News

 It seems like almost every week there’s good news on the Google My Business front for marketers and this week is no exception.
 Now the company has added a way for users to determine the platform and device of those who’ve accessed your Google My Business page.
 The information will be included in the performance updates users receive.
-This latest tweak will provide business owners even more insight into how they’re being found and how to capitalize on that and create more qualified leads.
+This latest tweak will provide business owners with even more insight into how they’re being found and how to capitalize on that and create more qualified leads.

 Cookie Protection for Firefox